School Board Policy 503 -

 (4) Other appropriate consequences

-(i) After three (3) cumulated unexcused absences in a school year, a student will be considered “continuing truant” and parent or guardian will be notified.
+(i) After three (3) cumulated unexcused absences in a school year, a student will be considered “continuing truant”, and a parent or guardian will be notified.

 (5) Absences resulting from official suspension will be handled in accordance with the Pupil Fair Dismissal Act, Minnesota Statutes, sections 121A.40-121A.56.